-Acne is much more common than most people might think and what causes acne, particularly adult acne, is more complex than simply your face being dirty.
+Acne is much more common than you might think and what causes acne, particularly adult acne, is more complex than just face being dirty.

 READ NEXT: How to get rid of spots fast

 Below we explain what causes acne, what to do to lessen the impact, and which ingredients to look out for when buying skincare and makeup that can help get rid of acne.

 Technically, there isn’t a difference between spots and acne, and defining exactly what acne is, is a little tricky.

 Certain strains of bacteria, like Propionibacterium acnes, are known to cause acne in some people, but not others.
 These bacteria become trapped in the skin and cause inflammation, which is why some people with acne have painful or hot skin to the touch.

 READ NEXT: Perfect your skincare routine with these must-have facial products

 There are then six types of spots that can be symptoms of acne:

 Each of these can appear on the face, back or chest, but the face is the most common.
 If you’re suffering from back acne, our sister site MBman has a guide on how to get rid of it.

 Pustule Acne is noticeable by its white, pimple-like bumps, whereas Cystic Acne is the kind that sits underneath the skin.
 It will be sore, hard, and inflamed.
 Knowing which types of spots you have will determine which products will work best for you.